Bruno Richard Hauptmann: Guilt questioned

 Several books have been written proclaiming Hauptmann's innocence.
 In 1974, Anthony Scaduto wrote Scapegoat, which took the position that Hauptmann was framed and that the police withheld and fabricated evidence.
-This led to further investigation, and in 1985, Ludovic Kennedy published The Airman and the Carpenter, in which he argued that Hauptmann had not kidnapped and murdered Lindbergh Jr. These and other books criticize the police for allowing the crime scenes to become contaminated, Lindbergh and his associates for interfering with the investigation, Hauptmann's trial lawyers for ineffectively representing him, and the reliability of the witnesses and physical evidence presented at the trial.
-Scottish journalist Ludovic Kennedy in particular questioned much of the evidence, such as the origin of the ladder and the testimony of many of the witnesses.
+This led to further investigation, and in 1985, Scottish journalist Ludovic Kennedy published The Airman and the Carpenter, in which he argued that Hauptmann had not kidnapped and murdered Lindbergh Jr. These and other books criticize the police for allowing the crime scenes to become contaminated, Lindbergh and his associates for interfering with the investigation, Hauptmann's trial lawyers for ineffectively representing him, and the reliability of the witnesses and physical evidence presented at the trial.
+Kennedy in particular questioned much of the evidence, such as the origin of the ladder and the testimony of many of the witnesses.
 Skeptics pointed to various items of evidence that they claim was misrepresented at the trial, such as a scrawled phone number on a board in his closet, which was the number of the man who delivered the ransom, John F. Condon.
 According to some accounts, a reporter admitted he had written the number himself.
 They also claim that police and investigators intimidated witnesses, planted or falsified evidence, and ignored exculpatory evidence.

 Another point of contention was that neither Lindbergh nor the go-between who delivered the ransom, Condon, initially identified Hauptmann as the recipient.
 In her book about another high-profile trial of the period, that of "trunk murderess" Winnie Ruth Judd, investigative reporter Jana Bommersbach argued that as was the case with Judd's trial, the press created such an atmosphere of prejudice against Hauptmann that he could not have received a fair trial.
 According to Bommersbach, crime reporters of the time often acted as "judge and jury", covering cases in a manner that would have been considered "supermarket sleaze" by today's standards.

 Widow's campaign

 For more than 50 years, Hauptmann's widow fought with the New Jersey courts without success to get the case re-opened.
 In 1982, the then 82-year-old Anna Hauptmann sued the State of New Jersey, various former police officers, the Hearst newspapers that had published pre-trial articles insisting on Hauptmann's guilt, and former prosecutor David T. Wilentz (then 86) for over $100 million in wrongful-death damages.
 She claimed that the newly discovered documents proved misconduct by the prosecution and the manufacture of evidence by government agents, all of whom were biased against Hauptmann because he happened to be of German ethnicity.
 In 1983, the United States Supreme Court refused her request that the federal judge considering the case should be disqualified because of judicial bias, and in 1984, the judge dismissed her claims.

-In 1990, New Jersey's governor, James Florio, declined her appeal for a meeting to clear Hauptmann's name.
+In 1990, New Jersey governor James Florio declined her appeal for a meeting to clear Hauptmann's name.
 Anna Hauptmann died on October 10, 1994.